ZiyueWang25/ZiyueWang25.github.io/_pages/about.md

 Education-wise, I got my master degree in Financial Engineering from the "[Best](https://quantnet.com/mfe-programs-rankings/)" program in the US.

 Hope you can find something fun / helpful here.
-Happy to [chat](https://calendly.com/ziyue-wang0125)!